More than 2.4 million human beings are imprisoned in the US.

 Among these millions are a number of political prisoners, and among these courageous sisters and brothers is Herman Bell.
 Herman Bell has been a political prisoner in the US for nearly 40 years.
 When national liberation and revolution rocked the world in the 1960s and 70s, Herman was active in the social justice movements of those times, particularly the Black Liberation movement and the Black Panther Party.

 Parole Campaign: Herman Bell

-Herman has been to the New York state parole board five times and has been denied five times.
+Herman Bell has been to the New York state parole board six times and has been denied each time.
+His next parole board appearance will be in early February 2016.
 Each time, the board - always made of up former law enforcement personnel and former prosecutors -- reviews his very impressive record, the Bachelor's and Master's college degrees he has attained since being locked up, his job offers, his numerous letters of support from family, friends, and community members from many walks of life.
-They have before them evidence of all the ways Herman has helped so many people throughout the course of his confinement and is still leading a positive and progressive life despite being locked up now for four decades.
+They have before them evidence of all the ways Herman has helped so many people throughout the course of his confinement and is still leading a positive and progressive life despite being locked up now over four decades.

 Case Synopsis: Herman Bell